UniMath/agda-unimath/src/foundation/double-negation-images.lagda.md

 The
 {{#concept "double negation image" Disambiguation="of a map" Agda=double-negation-im}}
-`f : A → B` is the essentially unique type that factorizes `f` as a [double negation dense map](logic.double-negation-dense-maps.md) followed by a [double negation stable embedding](logic.double-negation-stable-embeddings.md).
+of `f : A → B` is the essentially unique type that factorizes `f` as a [double negation dense map](logic.double-negation-dense-maps.md) followed by a [double negation stable embedding](logic.double-negation-stable-embeddings.md).